anthony80188/pyrevit-structural-toolkit/README.md

 3. Open Revit

 4. Find pyRevit in ribbon.
 On the left hand side click the pyRevit drop down > Extensions and install extension "BIM Tools" by Joe Wemyss.
 Save to default location on C:\ Drive

-	4b. if download doesn't work, it may be set to private.
+4b. if download doesn't work, Repository may be set to private.
 Ask Joe Wemyss to make public and try again

 5. Enjoy